 The fashion, the bling, and of course, the flawlessly radiant skin.
-The 2017 Awards Season is here in full effect and with it comes a barrage of images of your favorite celebrities looking oh-so-perfect on the Red Carpet.
-And while the custom couture may be a tad out of reach for most of us, those glowing complexions are totally attainable.
+Awards Season is here in full effect and with it comes a barrage of images of your favorite celebrities looking oh-so-perfect on the Red Carpet.
+And while the couture may be a tad out of reach for most of us, those glowing complexions are totally attainable.
 How?
 Just ask the woman who’s been treating the skin of LA’s Oscar-bound for decades (along with a few of us mere mortals), leading esthetician Olga Lorencin.

 With her strong, Eastern European accent, thick, wavy red hair, and her own perfectly illuminated complexion, Olga has a way of capturing the attention of everyone in the room.
 When she talks about skin care, you want to listen.
 But when she talks about prepping your skin for an important event, she starts by emphasizing what you should not do.
 Here’s what she told us.

 “Now’s not the time to try that daring new hair color, a new facialist or the miracle serum your best friend swears by.
 Sure, experimenting with beauty can be fun, but let’s not get carried away too close to one of the most photographed events of the year.”

 Do not go aggressive with your pre-Oscar facial.